-Mr. Kurland has extensive experience with all phases of products liability litigation from initial case assessment through trial, and has served as both national counsel and local counsel defending claims related to drugs, medical devices, vaccines, biologics, cosmetics, food products, vehicles, and other consumer goods in courts throughout the country.
+Mr. Kurland has extensive experience with all phases of products liability litigation from initial case assessment through trial and appeal, and has served as both national counsel and local counsel defending claims related to drugs, medical devices, vaccines, biologics, cosmetics, food products, vehicles, and other consumer goods in courts throughout the country.
 No stranger to the courtroom, Mr. Kurland is routinely sought out by clients, colleagues, and even adversaries for his deep understanding of both substantive and procedural products liability law.

-In the course of this work, Mr. Kurland has successfully seized counterfeit products from dozens of individuals and businesses that have manufactured and distributed counterfeits, and has assisted in the recovery of millions of dollars in settlements, judgments and penalties.
+In the course of this work, Mr. Kurland has successfully seized counterfeit products from scores of individuals and businesses that have manufactured and distributed counterfeits, and has assisted in the recovery of many millions of dollars in settlements, judgments and penalties for his clients.

-Mr. Kurland has represented clients in the telecommunications, e-commerce, nutritional supplement, and cosmetics industries as both plaintiffs and defendants in false advertising and consumer fraud actions brought under both state and federal law, including Lanham Act claims, consumer class-action lawsuits, and proceedings before National Advertising Division of the Council of Better Business Bureaus.
-In this context, Mr. Kurland routinely advises clients in response to demand letters, citizens’ petitions, and threatened lawsuits, with a focus on the fair and efficient resolution of potential claims.
+Mr. Kurland has represented clients in the telecommunications, e-commerce, nutritional supplement, and cosmetics industries as both plaintiffs and defendants in false advertising and consumer fraud actions brought under both state and federal law, including Lanham Act claims and consumer class-action lawsuits.

 - U.S. District Court, Southern; Eastern; Western; Northern Districts of New York